Antisemitism on Wikipedia: Antisemitic misconduct

-Anti-Jewish bias
+Biased content

-In a 2010 article, Oboler, Steinberg and Stern suggested anti-Jewish bias on Wikipedia can take the form of "criticism elimination", such as the removal of an accusation that the NGO War on Want had employed "Holocaust and anti-Semitic themes".
+In a 2010 Journal of Information Technology & Politics article, it was that suggested anti-Jewish bias on Wikipedia can take the form of "criticism elimination", such as the removal of an accusation that the NGO War on Want had employed "Holocaust and anti-Semitic themes".
 In 2018, journalist Yair Rosenberg said that "activist" editors were "quietly attempting to erase" mention of antisemitism within the Labour Party by either seeking to delete the article on antisemitism in the British Labour Party or by adding the word "allegations" to the article's title.
-Rosenberg also criticised Wikipedia because, at that time, the Jeremy Corbyn article did not include criticisms of antisemitism; three months later, such criticisms had been added as their own section at the Wikipedia article.
+Rosenberg also criticised Wikipedia because, at that time, the Jeremy Corbyn article did not include criticisms of antisemitism; three months later, such criticisms had been added as their own section on the Wikipedia article.

-In a 2016 study of positive and negative noun use related to religious adjectives on Wikipedia, linguist Emad Mohamed concluded that "both Jewish and Christian are positive words while Islamic has more negative semantic prosody".
-The word Jewish was often accompanied by nouns like scholar, culture, and heritage, suggesting Jewishness was discussed in contexts of intellectual and cultural contributions.
-Mohamed said the "most salient negative collocation" (word pairing) was Jewish lobby, followed by Jewish conspiracy, which relate to negative stereotypes that frame Jews as political entities with potentially undue influence.

 Non-English Wikipedia

 In writing about Arabic-language treatment of The Protocols of the Elders of Zion in 2013, scholar Carmen Matussek said that Arabic Wikipedia suggested this was a legitimate historical viewpoint rather than antisemitic black propaganda.
 Writer and academic Agnieszka Graff has suggested that articles about popular individuals with antisemitic viewpoints were edited with a respectful tone.
-Journalist Ohad Merlin in 2024 claimed that "[d]isinformation, generalizations, and outright lies are allowed to go unchecked on the free encyclopedia's Arabic version."
+Journalist Ohad Merlin said in 2024 that Arabic Wikkipedia contained "outright antisemitism".

+Historian Shira Klein, comparing coverage of the Gaza war on English and Hebrew Wikipedia in 2024, said that "where the distortions lie, are in the Hebrew Wikipedia."